EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 Here, the first value of the list references to an `Integer` object that on its turn holds the value 23.
 The `number` variable is an example of a variable that actually holds the value.

+Only variables of primitive types hold actual values, all non-primitive variables hold references.

 </Solution>

+---

 Say that you have a `Dog` class and want each dog to take certain behavior, such as barking.
 Assume that you do not want to let every dog bark.
 You make a `bark()` method.
 Should this be a **static** or a **non-static** method?

 <Solution>

 The bark method will be called on certain dogs, so we want to be able to call the method on an object.
 This means that we should make the `bark()` method non-static.
-Now, the method can be accessed via the `this` keyword.
+Now, the method has to be called on a particular `Dog` object.
+If the method is implemented well, it should make only the dog on which the method is called bark.

 </Solution>